 On March 21, 2018, Civil Aviation Administration promulgated the Administrative Measures for Commercial Flight Activities of Civil Unmanned Aerial Vehicles (Interim), pursuant to which a Civil Unmanned Aerial Vehicle Business License shall be obtained for the use of unmanned aerial vehicles for commercial flight activities, and no commercial flight activities shall be conducted without an Unmanned Aerial Vehicle Operation Permit.
-Three subsidiaries of ZTO Express, have obtained the Unmanned Aerial Vehicle Operation Permit.

-On August 26, 2020, Ministry of Transport promulgated the Provisions on the Administration of Business Licensing for General Aviation which became effective on January 1, 2021, which provides that General Aviation Business License shall be obtained for the use of general aviation aircraft, including civil unmanned aerial vehicle, for commercial flight activities.
+On August 4, 2020, Ministry of Transport promulgated the Provisions on the Administration of Business Licensing for General Aviation which became effective on January 1, 2021, which provides that General Aviation Business License shall be obtained for the use of general aviation aircraft, including civil unmanned aerial vehicle, for commercial flight activities.
 General aviation enterprise shall submit the annual report of the previous year to the regional civil aviation administration of their domicile through the general aviation management system before March 31 of each year, in the event failing to submit the annual report of the previous year within the specified time, or the content of the annual report does not meet the requirements, such general aviation enterprise may be ordered to rectify within a specified time and be imposed a fine up to RMB30,000 if such general aviation enterprises refuse to rectify.
 According to the General Aviation Business Licensing Work Guide (Second Edition), enterprise that has obtained the Civil Unmanned Aerial Vehicle Business License on or before December 31, 2020 does not need to apply for a new version of the General Aviation Business License and the Civil Unmanned Aerial Vehicle Business License continue to be valid until the new version of the electronic license of the General Aviation Business License is launched.
+Two subsidiaries of ZTO Express have already obtained the General Aviation Business License.
+According to the General Aviation Business Licensing Work Guide (Second Edition), the initial Civil Unmanned Aerial Vehicle Business License lapsed after the enterprise obtained the General Aviation Business License.